Meat diet for weight loss | Magazine - Breaking Latest News

 What you are allowed to:

 All types of meat: Beef, steak and red meat are the basis of this diet.
 Meat can be prepared in any way (frying, boiling, baking) as long as only spices that do not contain carbohydrates are added.
 Then, dairy products.
-Technically, dairy products that come from animals like milk, butter, and cheese are allowed on this diet.
+Technically, dairy products that come from animals, such as milk, butter, and cheese, are allowed on this diet.
 Also fish.
-Any type of fish is allowed, with the fattier parts of salmon or flounder being preferred.
+Any type of fish is allowed, but fattier parts of salmon or flounder are preferred.

 (WORLD)